isaacsimmons/environment-parser/README.md

 In addition to making values "required" or not, the numeric and boolean helpers come with a batch of built-in validators.
 If invalid values are passed (non-integer environment values matching a `getInt()` property key for instance) the package will raise an error.
-Boolean environment values must be one of the following:
+Boolean environment values must be one of the following strings: `1`, `TRUE`, `true`, `0`, `FALSE`, `false`.

-TODO: trim
+All values have leading and trailing whitespace trimmed by default.
+You can prevent that behavior (or cause it to throw a validation error instead of automatically fixing it) with either a field-level or global config value of `{trim: true}`, `{trim: false}`, or `{trim: 'throw'}`, with the field-level option taking precedence.

 ### Eager vs. Lazy

-By default, having an invalid configuration in any way -- missing or invalid values -- will cause the settings object to throw immediately.
+By default, having an invalid configuration in any way -- missing or invalid values -- will cause the settings object to throw immediately upon its creation.
-This behavior can be altered to only throw when attempting to access an invalid value.
-The primary ways of doing this are to provide a global config option of `{lazy: true}` (which will apply to all properties in the object), or to provide field-level config options of `{lazy: true}` which will apply to only that specific field.
+This behavior can be altered to only throw when someone attempts to access an invalid value by passing `{lazy: true}` as a global config option (which will apply to all properties in the object) or a as a field-level config option (which will apply to only that specific field).

 ### Extensibility